 One of the options on the Production Debugger is to pause a single thread for a specific period of time when a breakpoint fires.
 The Debugger can control how many threads it will halt, so this ensures it doesn’t halt your whole application.
 In this example you can see that the thread will Timeout in 19 seconds.
 Unless we attend the breakpoint within that time, then the thread will simply continue to process.

-FusionReactor can also send out an email, containing the complete stack trace PLUS all the scope variables which were set at the moment the breakpoint trigger fires.
+FusionReactor can be configured to send you an email containing the complete stack trace PLUS all the scope variables which were set at the moment the breakpoint trigger fires – at that exact point in the code.

 Having the stack trace plus variables can often be enough to pinpoint what the actual issue is – so you may not even need to debug via the integrated debugger.